sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-1.md

 For Javascript, your "compilerOptions" will pretty much always look like this.

-* allowJs &mdash; Compile JS files.
+* `allowJs` &mdash; Compile JS files.
-* checkJs &mdash; Give errors on JS files.
+* `checkJs` &mdash; Give errors on JS files.
-* noEmit &mdash; Don't emit downlevel code; just give errors.
+* `noEmit` &mdash; Don't emit downlevel code; just give errors.
-* target &mdash; Target the newest version of EcmaScript since we're not emitting code anyway.
+* `target` &mdash; Target the newest version of EcmaScript since we're not emitting code anyway.
-* module &mdash; Target node's module system since we're not emitting code anyway.
+* `module` &mdash; Target node's module system since we're not emitting code anyway.
-* resolveJsonModule &mdash; Compile JSON files (if they're small enough).
+* `resolveJsonModule` &mdash; Compile JSON files (if they're small enough).
-* strict &mdash; Don't give the strictest possible errors.
+* `strict` &mdash; Don't give the strictest possible errors.

 A few notes:
 * `"target"` and `"module"` should not actually matter since they have to do with generated downlevel code, but you'll get some bogus errors if you use ES6 classes like `Map` or `Set`.
-* "resolveJsonModule" is optional, but you'll need it if your code ever `require`s a JSON file, so that Typescript will analyze it too.
+* `"resolveJsonModule"` is optional, but you'll need it if your code ever `require`s a JSON file, so that Typescript will analyze it too.
-* strict should be false by default.
+* `"strict"` should be false by default.
 You can satisfy the compiler on strict mode with pure Javascript, but it can require some odd code.

 You may want to specify which files to compile.
 For typescript-eslint-parser, you'll be happiest with an `"exclude"` list.
 You *may* want to check *all* the source files, which is what you get by default.
-But it turns out that checking a Javascript parser's tests is a bad idea, because the tests are themselves malformed files.
+But it turns out that checking a Javascript parser's tests is a bad idea, because the tests are themselves malformed Javascript files.
 Those malformed test files shouldn't be checked and mostly don't parse anyway.

-You might want to use "include" if, say, you only want to check your source and not your tests or scripts.
-Or you can use "files" to give an explicit list of files to use, but this is annoying except for small projects.
+You might want to use `"include"` if, say, you only want to check your source and not your tests or scripts.
+Or you can use `"files"` to give an explicit list of files to use, but this is annoying except for small projects.